Kenny Tancredi Dead, Popular Twitch Streamer Blue622 Dies Unexpectedly At 30

-Kenny Tancredi, better known in the Twitch streaming community as Blue622, has died unexpectedly.
+Kenny Tancredi, better known in the Twitch streaming community as Blue622, died unexpectedly last weekend.

-Several figures from the gaming world have mourned his death, which took place on July 4.
+Several figures from the gaming world have mourned his death, which took place on July 4 but first became public on Tuesday.
 Details about the manner of his death were not immediately known, but it was described as sudden.

 Tancredi Had A Passion For Technology, Gaming